-THE NEW ENGLAND REGIONAL FELLOWSHIP CONSORTIUM, a collaboration of 25 major cultural agencies, will offer at least 20 awards in 2018–2019.
+THE NEW ENGLAND REGIONAL FELLOWSHIP CONSORTIUM, a collaboration of 30 major cultural agencies, will offer at least two dozen awards in 2020–2021.
 Each grant will provide a stipend of $5,000 for a minimum of eight weeks of research at participating institutions.
 Awards are open to U.S. citizens and foreign nationals who hold the necessary U.S. government documents.
 Grants are designed to encourage projects that draw on the resources of several agencies.

 The Boston Public Library’s Rare Books and Manuscripts Department will remain closed to researchers while the department undergoes an inventory of its entire collection.
 Fellowship applicants for 2018-2019 should not plan to access collections in this department.
 Itineraries with these collections will not be considered.
 Other BPL departments, including Prints and Photographs, Fine Arts, and the map collection remain accessible, and they are excited to host NERFC fellowship work in these, and look forward to reopening all of their collections late in 2019.